 - 1. Pig data model consists of atoms, tuples, bags, and maps. - a.
 Atom is a scalar value of a primitive data type like INT, FLOAT, LONG, DOUBLE, or CHARARRAY. - b.
 Tuple is analogous to a row from relational data world.
 It's a sequence of attributes enclosed within parenthesis. - c.
 Bag represents a group of tuples and is analogous to a table from relational data world. - d.
-Map represents a flexi-schema data structure of key-value pairs.

-- Input data stream model no schema required while importing data into the script.
+Map represents a flexi-schema data structure of key-value pairs. - 2.
+Input data stream model no schema required while importing data into the script.
 As long as Pig execution engine can identify tuples in the data stream, there is no need to flatten down the HDFS files. - 3.
 Although Pig doesn't require schema at runtime, type conversion can be critical during data buffering and processing.
 Pig may predict the data type of an atom or tuple attribute based on the nature of processing logic. - 4.
 Extensibility Pig supports user defined functions which are designed for specialized processing of data. - 5.
 Pig can be installed on an edge node that has connectivity to big data lake.
 Since Pig core is built on java, it becomes the primary pre-requisite to run Pig. - a.
 If Pig uses UDFs, the native compiler must be available on the host.
 For example, python or javascript based UDF must have the python and java script component installed. - b.
-For testing integration and build automation, respective components like Ant, Chef, or Junit must be installed. - 6.
-Pig run modes - a.
-Local Connects to local file system where developers can play around with scripts, debug, and test features.
-No parallelism realized in local mode.
+For testing integration and build automation, respective components like Ant, Chef, or Junit must be installed.